Raymond Fan

 prof_pic2.jpg

-I completed my PhD in Physics (2024) at the University of Toronto.
+I completed my PhD in Physics (2024) at the University of Toronto, studying how biological networks can process information.
+I currently work as a Research Scientist at a research-focused startup, AI Leap.

 If you have any questions for me, happy to have a chat.